 Now, take 1 of your 14 by 12″ accent pieces, your 12 by 14″ main piece, and your zipper.
 Sandwich your zipper between the two pieces with the zipper facing down on your main piece, right sides of the fabrics together and sew up the edge.
 You will need to move the zipper pull out of your way as you sew at one point.
 Just stop (knot the thread), move the zipper pull out of your way and start again where you left off.

 If you have done this correctly it should look like this after you sew.
 See how the zipper is facing down on the main fabric:

 Press the fabric around the zipper flat.

-Do the same thing on the other side of your fabric with you other two 12 by 14 inch pieces.
+Do the same thing on the other side of your fabric with your other two 12 by 14-inch pieces.
 They should both be accent pieces.